Educational Administration District-Level Certification Program

 Emporia State University’s District-Level Certification is an 18-hour program intended for individuals currently licensed at the building level for educational administration.
 Classes are available online during the summer semester only and the practicum is offered online during the fall and spring semesters.
-All summer coursework must be successfully completed before starting practicum.
+All coursework must be successfully completed before starting practicum.

 Unless previous graduate credit has been approved and / or specific courses waived, courses for the District-Level Certification program are:

 |EA||941||Business Administration in School Leadership||3||Offered Summer Only|